 What follows is a more detailed, paper-by-paper overview of my completed research.
-This research is either published/forthcoming, under review, or going under review soon.
-If you'd prefer to just see a list of papers with abstracts, you can also go to this shorter page.
+Most of this research is either published/forthcoming, under review, or going under review soon.
+If you'd prefer to just see a list of papers with abstracts, you can go to this page.

 1. Epistemic Axiology and Deontology

 1.2.
 Epistemic Non-Consequentialism.
-As I note in 'Veritism Unswamped', it is not obvious that the rejecting the instrumentalist model of derivative epistemic value requires rejecting epistemic consequentialism; indeed, the view from Hurka that inspired mine was meant to help consequentialists in ethics.
+As I note in 'Veritism Unswamped', it is not obvious that rejecting the instrumentalist model of derivative epistemic value requires rejecting epistemic consequentialism; indeed, the view from Hurka that inspired mine was meant to help consequentialists in ethics.
 Ultimately, however, I think we should reject epistemic consequentialism, and don't think it stands up well once the instrumentalist model of derivative epistemic value is undermined.
-In my new paper 'An Epistemic Non-Consequentialism', I develop the first systematic non-consequentialist epistemology, which I call Epistemic Kantianism.
-I propose that the fundamental epistemic norm is a norm of respect for the truth, and argue that this view is able to capture everything that might have seemed attractive about epistemic consequentialism while also avoiding the problems for that view, which I argue cut much deeper than the case-based objections that Berker raised in 'Epistemic Teleology and the Separateness of Propositions'.
-I also argue in 'Reliabilism without Epistemic Consequentialism' that rejecting epistemic consequentialism doesn't require abandoning the insights of reliabilism, which I argue never was firmly intended as a version of epistemic consequentialism, and can be naturally understood in several non-consequentialist ways, including a Kantian way.
+In my new paper 'An Epistemic Non-Consequentialism' (just published in Philosophical Review), I develop the first systematic and explicitly non-consequentialist epistemology, which I call Epistemic Kantianism.
+I propose that the fundamental epistemic norm is a norm of respect for the truth, and argue that this view is able to capture everything that might have seemed attractive about epistemic consequentialism while also avoiding the problems for that view, which I suggest cut much deeper than the case-based objections that Berker raised in 'Epistemic Teleology and the Separateness of Propositions'.
+I also argue in 'Reliabilism without Epistemic Consequentialism' (forthcoming in Philosophy and Phenomenological Research) that rejecting epistemic consequentialism doesn't require abandoning the insights of reliabilism, which was never firmly intended as a version of epistemic consequentialism, and can be naturally understood in several non-consequentialist ways.

 In 'What Apparent Reasons Appear to Be' (a 2015 paper in Philosophical Studies), I develop an account of subjective reasons on which they are constituted by exercises of competences to correctly respond to objective reasons.
 Specifically, I claim that subjective reasons are apparent facts that we are competently attracted to treat like objective reasons.
 Owing to the competence/performance distinction, it is possible to be competently attracted to treat apparent facts as if they were objective reasons even when they are not objective reasons.
 Indeed, it is even possible to exercise our competence to correctly respond to objective reasons when we systematically fail to act or think for reasons that are objectively good.
 This fact is what explains why one's non-factive mental duplicate in a skeptical scenario has the same subjective reasons that one has: for one’s duplicate will retain the competence to respond to objective reasons that one has.